 Governor involvement with the school and community outreach.

-The Governors have general responsibility for the conduct of the Academy with a view to promoting high standards of educational achievement.
+Birkdale High Governors have a general responsibility for the conduct of the Academy with a view to promoting high standards of educational achievement.
 We aim to ensure that students are attending a successful school which provides them with a good education and supports their well-being.
 Our role in the running of the Academy is largely strategic, ensuring high standards of corporate governance, and includes:

 The Governing Body functions as a whole, drawing together the opinions and experiences from individuals such as parents, staff and from the wider community.
 We value the contributions of our Governing Body and the charity of their spare time towards the improvement of our community.